applicaster/latam-product-documentation/Adobe Updated/README.md

 - Requestor ID: MVPD Adobe ID.
 - Redirect URI: Reverse cleint's domain.

+### User Interface

+The plugin relays on a list view containing all MVPD's available to login.

+*MVPD's logos and names are acquired through Adobe's API; any change required by the client should be handled by Adobe itself.*

+![image\_2][adobe_mvpd_list]

+### iOS

+iOS implements the native Adobe SDK (AccessEnabler).

+#### Service Configuration

+- Base URL: Adobe environment to be used by the plugin.
+  - Staging: sp.auth.adobe.com
+  - Production: sp.auth-staging.adobe.com
+- Token Validation URL: Endpoint specefied by Adobe to validate tokens(http://sp-prequal.auth.adobe.com/tvs/v1/validate).
+- Software Statement: Created by the client through the Adobe's portal.
+The SS has to be created taking on account the client's domain and environment.
+- Resource ID: MVPD specific resource ID.
+- Requestor ID: MVPD Adobe ID.
+- Redirect URI: Reverse cleint's domain.

+### User Interface

+The plugin relays on a list view containing all MVPD's available to login.

+*MVPD's logos and names are acquired through Adobe's API; any change required by the client should be handled by Adobe itself.*

 # Contact Third Party
 [Click Here](http://tve.helpdocsonline.com/home) to learn more about Adobe Primetime Authentication.